Read Time: 6 Minutes

 First and foremost, Sitecore’s core architecture has specific security models in place to separate data from the rendered site.
 Additionally, Sitecore is designed to run on a secure server environment in a tiered architecture, which places databases and staging activities behind firewalls and severely limits access to these resources.

-By contrast, WordPress is an open source CMS that is built and maintained by a group of volunteer developers, who are not accountable or held to any security standards — helping explain why WordPress is notorious for falling victim to hacking, DDOS attacks, and data breaches.
+By contrast, WordPress is an open source DXP that is built and maintained by a group of volunteer developers, who are not accountable or held to any security standards — helping explain why WordPress is notorious for falling victim to hacking, DDOS attacks, and data breaches.
 These security breaches commonly render sites unusable and routinely cost companies significant financial losses in terms of downtime, remediation, legal services, reputation/PR, and lost business.

 Why Sitecore is the logical choice for regulated industries

-We strongly recommend Sitecore for clients in regulated industries who want to deliver a fully secure, hyper-personalized experience for their customers — all through a CMS that’s easy for your entire team to use, with no coding knowledge required.
+We strongly recommend Sitecore for clients in regulated industries who want to deliver a fully secure, hyper-personalized experience for their customers — all through a DXP that’s easy for your entire team to use, with no coding knowledge required.

 Engagency is a trusted Sitecore Certified Solutions Partner that specializes in Sitecore implementations and digital marketing solutions.
 We look forward to discussing how we can be of service to you.
 Schedule a time to talk with us now.